icon-project/t-bears/README.md

 **Examples**

 Using Interacive mode, you can execute command with shorten command(without tbears) by predefined IPython's magic command.
+TAB will complete tbears's command or variable names.
+Use TAB.

 ```bash
 (work) $ tbears console